Odimac84/Portfolio-1/README.md

 ![picture of form](assets/images/tinypng.jpg)

-# User stories
+# User stories <a name="userstories"></a>

 ## User ##

-- As a user i want to get the information i need to make the choiche to adopt.
+- As a user i want to get the information i need to make the choice to adopt.

 - As a user i need to feel that i can trust the owner of the website.